5 Minute Read

-Think about the last time you went Christmas shopping.
+Picture your typical Christmas shopping experience.
 You walk into the store, and it pretty much looks like a winter wonderland.
-You’re greeted with festive red and green decorations.
+You’re greeted with festive red and green decorations on every surface.
 You hear classic yuletide carols that warm your heart.
 You smell faint scents of nutmeg and cinnamon in the air.
 It’s almost like you’ve been transported back in time to Grandma’s house.
 And suddenly you loosen your grip on your wallet—in the spirit of Christmas.

 Enter multisensory marketing—or nostalgia marketing.
-The general idea is that people are emotional consumers.
+The general idea here is that stores know we are emotional consumers.
 If a product gives us warm, fuzzy feelings or triggers happy childhood memories, we’re more likely to buy it.
-When retailers play to our emotions—especially by appealing to more than one of our five senses—we could end up spending more money than we planned.
+When retailers play to our emotions—especially by appealing to more than one of our five senses—we could end up spending much more money than we planned.

-This kind of marketing isn’t bad, but you should be aware of it.
-Here are some sensory retail techniques you might encounter while shopping for Christmas this year.
+Here are some sensory retail schemes you might notice while Christmas shopping this year.

-Let’s be honest—it’s going to be a little difficult to avoid colors during the Christmas season.
+Let’s be honest.
+It’s going to be a little difficult to avoid red and green during the Christmas season.
 But some colors have a big influence on how we view a product or shopping experience.
 Take a look at the color red: It creates a sense of urgency and is often targeted at impulse buyers.
 Blue and green, on the other hand, are calmer colors that attract careful, cautious customers.
 Next time you’re at the mall and see a red sales tag, take a step back and decide if you really need the item that caught your eye, or if you’re about to make an impulse buy.

-Music affects our heart rate and influences our mood.
-Studies have shown slow music makes us shop longer, spending more time and . . . more money.
-And upbeat music, which is often played during sales, raises our excitement and encourages us to spend.
-During the holidays, Christmas classics might make you more nostalgic—and more willing to spend your paycheck on things you didn’t actually plan to buy.
+Music affects our heart rates and moods.
+Studies have shown slow music makes us shop longer—spending more time and more money.
+Upbeat music (which is often played during sales) raises our excitement and encourages us to spend.
+During the holidays, Christmas classics might make you more nostalgic and willing to spend your paycheck on things you didn’t actually plan to buy.
 A little “White Christmas” will do that to you.

 The part of our brain that recognizes smells also handles our emotions and memories.
-So if a company can get us to associate a positive emotional scent with their products, sales go up.
-A study by neurologist Dr. Alan Hirsch found shoppers would pay $10 more for a pair of Nike shoes in a scented room than for an identical pair in an unscented room.
+So, if a company can get us to associate a positive scent with their products, sales go up.
 Department stores are good at using scents to manipulate our spending behavior—especially at Christmas.
-Take a deep breath and see if you can smell sunscreen in the swimsuit section and baby powder in the infant department next time you’re there.
+Take a deep breath and see if you can smell peppermint and Christmas tree balsam the next time you’re in a department store.

 There’s nothing wrong with getting caught up in the holiday cheer!
 Just remember, there’s a lot of planning that goes into a store’s Christmas shopping experience (both retail and online).
-After all, the holiday season alone accounts for 20–40% of a retailer’s annual sales, according to the National Retail Federation.
-But if you keep these marketing techniques in mind while shopping, you can save yourself from a season filled with buyer’s remorse.
+After all, the NRF found that the holiday season alone brings in as much as 30% of a retailer’s annual sales.(3) But if you keep these marketing tricks in mind while Christmas shopping, you can save yourself from post-season buyer’s remorse.
 So make sure you stick to your budget!